umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/GraphQL-Playground/index.md

 You can test and build GraphQL queries directly in the backoffice-integrated GraphQL Playground IDE.

 In the Settings section in the Umbraco Backoffice, you will find the Headless tree.
-From there you can use the GraphQL playground to test your queries against your project's schema.
+From there you can use the GraphQL Playground to test your queries against your project's schema.

 The Playground comes with basic features such as real-time error highlighting, syntax highlighting, formatting, query history and more.